mheap/pocket-tagger/README.md

 access_token = "fwefi20r-232d-f2o2-2kd3"
 ```

-You could use [pocket-auth-cli](https://github.com/mheap/pocket-auth-cli) to fetch your credentials and generate this for you automatically.
+You can use [pocket-auth-cli](https://github.com/mheap/pocket-auth-cli) to fetch your credentials if needed.
 Then, create a file with the following contents and run it (feel free to change the regex/rules used):

 ```javascript
 const PocketTagger = require("pocket-tagger");